image provided courtesy of Fairfax County Public Schools

 How does EduTutorVA select its tutors?

 Extensive research indicates that trained tutors with a background in education are the most effective tutors.
 Furthermore, numerous studies have found paid tutors to yield the best results.
-EduTutorVA pays tutors in order to provide the best tutoring possible to students and to support the future of the education workforce.
+EduTutorVA pays tutors with competitive hourly rates in order to provide the best tutoring possible to students and to support the future of the education workforce.

 Why is preparing a diverse group of teacher candidates important?

-Just as there is a learning gap for students of color and low income students, there is a teacher diversity gap.
+Besides the learning gap for students of color and those from low income homes, there is a teacher diversity gap that is crucial to close.
 The diversity of students across Virginia and the nation is not reflected in their teachers.
-In Virginia, only 48.9% of public school students are white, but 70.6% of teachers are white.
-Nationally, 53% of U.S. students are people of color, but 80% of teachers are white.
+In Virginia, only 48.9% of public school students are white, yet 70.6% of teachers are white.
+Nationally, 53% of U.S. students are young people of color, but 80% of teachers are white.